-The Royal Schiphol Group is dependent on Air France - KLM
+Royal Schiphol Group is dependent on Air France - KLM

-Air France - KLM, including its partners, plays a key role at Amsterdam Airport Schiphol, which serves as one of the two hubs together with Paris - Charles de Gaulle Airport.
-It is expected that Air France - KLM, in 2019 accountable for approximately 50% of passenger volume at Amsterdam Airport Schiphol, will continue to account for a substantial portion of Royal Schiphol Group's operating income and Amsterdam Airport Schiphol's passenger and cargo traffic and air transport movements for the foreseeable future.
-In particular, the number of transfer passengers is for a large part dependent on Air France - KLM.
+Air France - KLM, including its partners, plays a key role at Amsterdam Airport Schiphol, which serves as one of its two hubs together with Paris - Charles de Gaulle Airport.
+Air France - KLM accounted for approximately 50% of passenger volume at Amsterdam Airport Schiphol in 2022, and will continue to account for a substantial portion of Royal Schiphol Group's operating income and Amsterdam Airport Schiphol's passenger and cargo traffic and air transport movements for the foreseeable future.
+In particular, the number of transfer passengers is largely dependent on Air France - KLM.